oracle-livelabs/pts/ac-with-ucp/lab4-planned-maintenance/lab4-planned-maintenance.md

 This would allow a system administrator to take node 1 off the cluster for maintenance with no application outage whatsoever...

-## Task 3: Connection routing to instance 1 only
+## Task 3: Route Connections To Instance 1 Only

 1. We can now do the reverse and move the service to only CONT1